 - Additionally, a Beauty and the Beast sing-a-long is now sharing theater space with Impressions de France in the France pavilion.

 - La Creperie de Paris, a new crepe restaurant is also coming to the France pavilion.
-We do not know if and when this will open, but it is anticipated to open on October 1, 2021 along with the new Ratatouille ride.
+We do not know when this will open, but it is anticipated to open on October 1, 2021 along with the new Ratatouille ride.

 - A Mary Poppins and Cherry Tree Lane experience in the United Kingdom pavilion has now been canceled.